 Fifty*Four*Forever is conceived and directed by Tune, who also choreographs, and is written by Saltzman, the screenwriter of the TV musical "Mrs. Santa Claus" and playwright of The Tin Pan Alley Rag and Clutter.
 The associate director and choreographer is David Warren Gibson.
 Costumes are by Dona Granata.
 Lighting is by Eric Haugen.

 Saltzman told Playbill.com that the collaborators view this in-the-round production as a "New Haven"-style tryout for the show.
 Producers and other industry people are coming to the Miami area to take a look at it.
 "I thought it was going to be quiet," Saltzman said with a laugh, "but it's disco, so it seems to get pretty noisy."

+In its heyday, 1977-80, Studio 54 on West 54th Street, was a playground for the stars of the stage, screen, fashion, art and music industries, to say nothing of the athletes, politicians and writers who commingled on the crowded dance floor and in the shadowy alcoves.
+Booze and cigarettes and drugs were as common as air.
 The venue, which opened in 1927 as the Gallo Opera House, is currently one of three legit Broadway theatres operated and programmed by the not-for-profit Roundabout Theatre Company.